jeffmcmahan/cite-format/README.md

 # Cite Format
-Citation Format is an intuitive way of accurately and exhaustively describing the arrangement of source information.
-Here's an APA book citation format:
+Cite Format is an intuitive way of accurately and exhaustively describing the arrangement of source information into citations.
+Here's an example APA-like book format:
 ```
 ^AUTHOR|EDITOR.
 (YEAR). <i>TITLE</i> (Translated+by+TRANSLATOR) .
 EDITOR.
 LOCATION: PUBLISHER.
 ```